NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpmd.md

 ## Example

 Let us perform some simple adiabatic ring polymer dynamics to get a feel for what the ring polymer dynamics looks like.
+We set up a 2D system for one hydrogen atom by giving the [`Free`](@ref) model 2 degrees of freedom and specify that the ring polymer should have 50 beads.

 ```@example rpmd
 using NQCDynamics